 He was a big, powerful man and his speciality combined that power with a natural agility and speed that belied his stature.
 The popular 1960s heavyweight was said to have the fastest knock-out win on record, just twelve seconds.

 Born in the Orange Free State, South Africa Gerry worked on his father's farm as a youngster, building up the strength and physique that was to prove invaluable in his chosen career.
 Gerry took up amateur wrestling in 1945, turned professional in 1948 and came to Britain in 1951.

-For the best part of the next twenty years but always returned to Britain where he was welcomed by fans.
+For the best part of the next twenty years he travelled extensively around the world but always returned to Britain where he was welcomed back by fans.